ProsperousHeart/TrainingUsingJupyter/pandas/README.md

-# NumPy Training Using Jupyter & Examples
+# Pandas Training Using Jupyter & Examples

-This repository will be the training documentation, "cheat sheets" & exercises for NumPy.
+This repository will be the training documentation, "cheat sheets" & exercises for pandas.

 I created these for myself, my students, and any projects I need to work in.